 - Attacking or attempting to gain unauthorized access to servers and services that belong to DLS or its customers (i.e. “hacking” or “cracking”), and/or

-- Participating in behavior which result in reprisals that adversely effect the DLS network or other customers’ access to the DLS network.
+- Participating in behavior which results in reprisals that adversely affect the DLS network or other customers’ access to the DLS network.

 System and Network Security

 Violations of system or network security are prohibited and may result in criminal and civil liability.
 DLS may investigate incidents involving such violations and may involve and will cooperate with law enforcement if a criminal violation is suspected.
 Examples of system or network security violations include, without limitation, the following: